 Real Estate Investments

-This strategy pursues investments in fee simple real estate, leaseholds, mortgages, or other real estate-related assets, especially in cases where entitlement, development, leasing, and addition of management expertise can add value.
+This strategy pursues investments in fee simple real estate, leaseholds, mortgages, or other real estate-related assets, especially in cases where redevelopment, leasing, and addition of management expertise can add value.
 Farallon invests across a broad range of real estate assets and at various points in the capital structure of a real estate transaction.
 Investments typically involve the purchase of assets that we believe are undervalued or inefficiently managed or financed, in particular assets that are valued at a significant discount to replacement cost or can be developed to higher and better uses.
 Farallon often partners with experienced local developers who are involved in day-to-day management and oversight of specific real estate projects.

 Direct investments in equity and debt of operating and services businesses, and any other businesses, may be made pursuant to any of the foregoing or other strategies.
 Such “Direct Investments” include private market transactions in which a debt, preferred stock, or equity investment is made, typically with an expectation of receiving a cash return and generally achieving additional upside if the investment performs according to expectations.
 For these investments, Farallon generally looks for inefficiently financed situations in which it can facilitate a recapitalization, or situations in which traditional institutional financing is not available.